The baby expo and doula marketing: Tips for your doula booth and baby fairs

 Create visual interest.

 Use a clean tablecloth (bring your own fabric that matches your brand colors!), a few props, and display risers to create height and dimension, rather than a flat setup.
 Layers make your booth feel more professional and eye-catching.
-Find some beautiful photo frames with glass fronts and use these for display posters – you can insert a testimonial for your practice printed on pretty paper, or photos of you in action.
+Find some beautiful photo frames with glass fronts and use them for displaying posters – you can insert a testimonial for your practice, printed on pretty paper, or photos of you in action.

 Bring props!
 Your birth kit as a doula or childbirth educator includes fantastic conversation starters such as your birth ball, rebozo, or a pelvis model.